-This explains why diamonds found in Brazil have properties of oceanic crust.
-Diamonds formed this way are however very tiny and are not used for commercial purposes.
+Intriguingly, this process sheds light on why diamonds unearthed in Brazil bear properties reminiscent of oceanic crust.
+However, diamonds formed in this manner tend to be exceedingly tiny and are not typically used for commercial purposes.

 3. Asteroid Influence

-This is the reason why asteroids have been falling for millions of years and diamonds have only been found in a few locations.
+This explains why, despite asteroids bombarding the Earth for millions of years, diamonds have only been discovered in a handful of locations.

 4. Diamonds From Space